Glen Raven, Inc.: History

 John Quintin Gant entered the dry goods retail business in Company Shops, NC (Burlington) in 1872 and opened the John Q. Gant & Co.
 Gant sold his interest in the company in 1880 and then partnered with Berry Davidson to build the Altamahaw Cotton Mills in Alamance County, NC.
 The company was founded as John Q. Gant Manufacturing Co. in 1900 by John Quintin Gant (1847–1930), and by 1902, the company’s name was changed to Glen Raven Cotton Mills.

 The company began manufacturing cotton duck awning fabrics in 1908 and developing pantyhose in 1953.
-Panti-Tights and Panti-Legs are introduced as the first commercial ladies pantyhose in 1959.
+Panti-Tights and Panti-Legs were introduced as the first commercial ladies pantyhose in 1959.
 In 1965, Glen Raven developed a seamless pantyhose that became popular due to the introduction of the miniskirt.
 Glen Raven exited the hosiery business in 1996.
 The company was also known for making duck cloth used in tents for World War I and making tent canvas, power bags, and parachute cloth for World War II.

 Glen Raven claims to have woven the fabric used to make the first American flag that was planted on the moon at their weaving facility in Burnsville, NC.
 However, there is controversy and speculation whether the manufacturer of the fabric used in the American flag was made by Glen Raven or Burlington Industrial Fabrics.
 Glen Raven claims that they manufactured most of the nylon used in flags in the 1960s, while Burlington claims to have been the world’s largest textile company at the time.
 There is no clear documentation of where the flag was bought or who manufactured the fabric, and it still remains a mystery today.